 Origin and Transformation (The Master's & Executive Master's Programs)

 In 2008, the DCIOP adopted Healthy Psychology in the Workplace as its main direction for teaching and research development.
 Hence, the original Master’s Program included both Counseling and I/O concentrations.
 In 2012, in line with the needs of professional cultivation of manpower, the Department expanded to include an Executive Master’s Program.
 Beginning in 2013, the Master’s Program in Counseling Psychology has aimed to educate counseling psychology professionals, while the Executive Master’s Program has aimed to educate I/O psychology professionals who are already on the job striving for healthy workplaces.
-The newly approved Master's Program in Clinical Psychology is now recruiting students for September 2019 enrollment.
+A new Master's Program in Clinical Psychology began recruiting students for September 2019 enrollment.